Ponatshego Kedikilwe

 Ponatshego Honorius Kefaeng Kedikilwe (born 7 July 1938) is a Motswana politician who was Vice-President of Botswana from 2012 to 2014.
 A member of the ruling Botswana Democratic Party (BDP), he has also served as Minister of Minerals, Energy, and Water Resources since 2007.

+Career

+Mr Kedikilwe was inaugurated as the founding Vice Chancellor of Botswana Open University (BOU) which was previously Botswana College of Open and Distance Learning (BOCODOL) in 2018.
+He was also a board member for Sefalana Holdings, joining them in 2014, later becoming the board's chairperson.
+He retired from the position in 2020.

 Political career

 Kedikilwe was educated at the Kikuyu College of Social Studies, the University of East Africa, Nairobi 1963–64; University of Rochester, NY 1964–65; University of Connecticut 1965–68; Maxwell School of Citizenship and Public Affairs, Syracuse University.

-He was first elected to the National Assembly as the Member of Parliament for Mmadinare in 1984.
+He was first elected to the National Assembly as the Member of Parliament for Mmadinare and served from 1984 to 2019.
 He served as Minister of Finance from 1998 to 1999.